intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/k8s.md

 sudo systemctl restart docker
 ```

-### **2. Launch a K8s Client Container**
+### **2. Launch a Client Container**

-You should submit Analytics Zoo application from client container, since it contains the required environment by Analytics Zoo.
+You can submit Analytics Zoo application from a client container that provides the required environment.

 ```bash
 sudo docker run -itd --net=host \